OMB227/Oumarou-AIMS-Project-Repository/README.md

                                   "Project Objective and some finding" In this project our objective was to propose methods and techniques that address inefficiency encountered in global transportation network design.
-Indeed, we carried out studies of relevant measures of network distances and implement them in Python to analyze how they perform on various transportation network datasets.
+Indeed, we carried out studies of relevant measures of network distances and implemented them in Python to analyze how they perform on various transportation network datasets.
 For instance we have shown that the resistance metric can be used to capture both well- connected hubs and help identify areas in a network that may benefit from increased connectivity or efficiency improvements.
 We have introduced a new tunable hybrid metric that urban planner or airline